noxifoxi/minecraft-server-status/readme.md

 ﻿# Minecraft Server Status Script for PHP

-This script supports Minecraft servers 1.8 or higher
+This script reads the server infos of Minecraft servers, it supports Minecraft server beta 1.8 or higher.

+## How to use the script:

-Create new Server Status Object:
+* Create a new Server Status Object:

 ```
 $Server = new MinecraftStatus($IP, $Port = 25565);
 ```

-Return: new MinecraftStatus Object
+This will return a new MinecraftStatus Object which has already read all available server infos.

-Check if server is online or offline:
+* Check if server is online or offline:

 ```
 $Server->Online